Unity-Technologies/ml-agents/docs/FAQ.md

 without the ENABLE_TENSORFLOW flag, refer to [Setting Up The ML-Agents Toolkit Within Unity](Installation.md#setting-up-ml-agent-within-unity) for solution.

-## Instance of CoreBrainInternal couldn't be created.
+## Instance of CoreBrainInternal couldn't be created

 If you try to use ML-Agents in Unity version 2017.1 - 2017.3, you might encounter error that looks like this: